 - Make amenities and room information easy to find and ensure it is up-to-date and detailed.

 The goal of your website is to mirror the experience guests will have at your hotel, make sure the visit is a pleasant one.
-And this is just the start: We go deeper in this post about 4 Hotel Website Ideas to Increase Direct Bookings.
+Learn more about the design elements of the best hotel websites.

 First, find ways to engage your guests and encourage them to share the positive experiences they have during their stay.